 At BMet we want to make sure that everyone is able to study regardless of their financial position.
 If you join us on a full or part-time course we have a range of financial support packages aimed to take the stress out of study.
-If you are aged 16 years and over you can apply to the Learner Support Fund and the college’s Bursary Fund for assistance with a number of course-related expenses.
+If you are aged 16 years and over you can apply to the Discretionary Learner Support Fund for assistance with a number of course-related expenses.

 The level of financial support will depend on your individual circumstances.